Monish-k/Employability_personality_test/README.md

 # Employability_personality_test
 A full end to end project

-Data set : '''From Kaggle: MBTI'''
+Data set : From Kaggle - MBTI